mahruf044/API-Testing-With-Postman/README.md

 4.Report folder in which Report is generated in HTML format with the help of Newman.

-## Download and watch the observe to view the overall project's findings and download collection and environment file to run these in Postman
+## Download and  observe to view the overall project's findings and download collection and environment file to run these in Postman